ongyx/musdl/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/musdl)
 ![Lines of code](https://img.shields.io/tokei/lines/github/ongyx/musdl)

+## Deprecation Notice

+musdl is no longer maintained.
+Please consider using [Librescore] instead.

 ## NOTE

 **The author of musdl does NOT condone piracy in any way, and is not responsible for anything that happens as a result of piracy arising from the use of musdl.**